tarsmachine/tarsmachine.github.io/index.md

 ### Why Me?

 I'm a heavy user of the personal knowledge base.
 I have been iterating my own [knowledge base](https://github.com/allenleein/knowledge-base) on Github for 2 years.
-I have 281 stars and 30 forks on my knowledge base.

 One of my post from knowledge base got on **front page of Hacker News and got 16K+ page views** in 2 days.